oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

   ![Screenshot showing ad-blocked view](images/withAdBlocker.png)

 #### Reducing Email Noise
 If you would like to reduce email noise following a review, click on the "Unsubscribe" button on the right side of the page.
-However, if your username is tagged (using the **@username** syntax), you will still get emails.
+However, if your username is tagged (using the "**@username**" syntax), you will still get emails.

   ![Screenshot showing subscribe button](images/unsubscribeButton.png)

 ### View Only Diffs since last review
-It is not possible to review only the diffs.
-However, one method to review the files that've changed is to change mark the respective files as viewed by clicking on the button as shown below.
+It is not possible to do this directly using the GitHub interface.
+However, one way to review the files that have changed is to mark the respective files as viewed by clicking on the button as shown below.

   ![Screenshot showing view button](images/viewedButton.png)

-Clicking on the viewed button will automatically collapse the file.
-Any subsequent changes will result to change the status to unviewed, allowing you review only the files that have changed.
+Clicking on that button will automatically collapse the file.
+Any subsequent changes to that file will then change the status to unviewed, allowing you to review only the files that have changed.

-Viewing the changes across diffs is possible, but commenting on those changes are not possible.
-To view those changes, simply change the commits in the urls in `https://github.com/oppia/oppia/compare/commit_1...commit_2`.
-An example is `https://github.com/oppia/oppia/compare/be4b661...b46838c`.
+Viewing the changes across multiple commits is possible.
+To do this, use the "Changes from all commits" dropdown in the "Files Changed" tab.
+(For a view-only version, you can also simply change the commits in the urls in `https://github.com/oppia/oppia/compare/commit_1...commit_2`.
+An example is `https://github.com/oppia/oppia/compare/be4b661...b46838c`.)